IBM/dbb/Migration/sclm/README.md

     * JAVA_HOME environment variable must be set
 * ISPF Legacy Gateway

+## Folder Content
+* bin - Contains the shell scripts that drive the migration process
+* conf - Contains the sclmmig.config file that must be edited before the migration process is started
+* groovy - Contains Groovy/DBB scripts that are invoked by the shell scripts
+* rexx - Contains REXX scripts used to extract SCLM metadata

 ## Configuration
 * Fill in information related to the SCLM project in conf/sclmmig.config file.

-## Outline Steps
+## Migration Phases
-These steps need to be executed in the exact order as described below:
+* The migration process is comprised of three phases each containing multiple steps.
+The phases and steps need to be executed in the order presented here.
-1. Extract build information and source members into temporary data sets and files on HFS.
-2. Generate an zimport shell script.
-3. Execute the zimport shell script to migrate source members to local Git repository.
-4. Generate build related mapping files.
-5. Generate build scripts.

-## Extract Information From SCLM
+    1. SCLM Extraction
+    2. Source Code Migration
+    3. Build Script Generation (Coming Soon)

+### SCLM Extraction
 This step involves 3 tasks corresponding to the 3 shell scripts in the 'bin' directory.
 Each of the shell scripts calls the same Groovy script in 'SclmExtract.groovy' and pass in the target REXX execute which is one of the 3 REXX files in the 'rexx' directory.
 The 'SclmExtract.groovy'